ulampinoy/ulampinoy-atbp/posts/2020-01-04-ulampinoy-experiments-itlog-maalat.md

 Many years back, we made *itlog na maalat* and it was a success! *Naglangis* means it cured well that when you open it into halves the yolk was fatty, oily.
 This time we are doing another attempt to remake homemade salted eggs.
 It's very simple to make and hopefully after 5 weeks we have those nice salted eggs.

-We can use it as ulam itself typically eaten with fresh tomatoes.
+It can be an ulam itself, typically eaten with fresh tomatoes.
 We can add it as another dimension to the Siopao Asado which is a parallel experiment as we speak!

 ## Things we need